-Waiting beyond your full retirement age (66 or 67 depending on when you were born) to receive Social Security payments means an increase of up to 8 percent in your amount per year, up to age 70 if you were born after 1943.
+Age 66 or 67 (depending on when you were born) is considered your full retirement age.
+Waiting past this age to receive your Social Security payments can increase the amount you receive up to 8 percent per year, up to age 70 if you were born after 1943.
 At age 70, you would receive the maximum amount per month.

-You don't necessarily have to keep working after retirement.
-Depending on your situation, you may be able to stop working and use money from other investments as income while you wait to draw your Social Security.
+If you want to wait to collect Social Security, you don't necessarily have to keep working after retirement.
+Depending on your situation, you may be able to stop working and use money from other investments or pensions as income while you wait to draw your Social Security.
+You may also want to scale back your work to part-time to help cover the gap.

 What If I Can't Wait That Long?

-There are a variety of reasons why waiting until age 70 might be too long for you and your spouse.
-In some cases — whether it’s because of a shorter life expectancy due to illness or a lack of confidence in the system — waiting simply isn’t a viable solution.
+There are a variety of reasons why waiting until age 70 might be too long for you and/or your spouse.
+In some cases — whether it’s because of a shorter life expectancy due to illness or a lack of confidence in the system — waiting simply isn’t a workable solution for you.

 - When do my spouse and I plan to stop working?

-- What will our income needs be between ages 62 and 66?
+- What will our income needs be between ages 62 and 66/67 (full retirement age)?

-- What will our income needs be between ages 66 and 70?
+- What will our income needs be between ages 66/67 (full retirement age) and 70?

 - What will our income needs be at age 70 and beyond?